JayellWolfe/JayellWolfe.github.io/_posts/2020-07-30-Naive Bayes From Scratch.md

 ```

 # Step 6 - Make Predictions

-To predict a class, each posterior probability needs to be calculated for each one.
-The class with the highest posterior probability will then be the predicted class.
+In order for us to predict a class, we have to calculate the posterior probability for each one.
+The class which has the highest posterior probability will then be the predicted class.

 The posterior probability is calculated by dividing the joint probability by the mariginal probability